ylxdzsw/sopipe/readme.md

 #### Scripting / Debugging

 - [exec]: Spawn an external process and connect to its STDIN / STDOUT.
-This allows integrating virtually anything with substantial performance penalty.
 - [throttle]: Limit the flow rate like packets per second, byte per second, or randomly drop packets.
 - [tee]: Broadcast to all outputs.
 - [balance]: Choose one output for each stream ("anycast").